danielSbastos/gistified/README.md

 Right now, all code snippets are highlighted, however, this does not mean their language is recognized.
 With that, language recognition is limited to file extentions, this means that a code snippet will only have its language found if the file extension is right.
 For example, `blabla.py` will match `Python`, `blabla.rb` to `Ruby` and on.

+This is not done yet.
+If I have nothing else to do on my weekends and contain motivation and will power, I do little things, not big ones.
+Therefore, it should take a long time for me to finish this project.

 ### Dependencies